Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 You're on your way to the Côte d'Azur, famous for its sunny climate, the turquoise Mediterranean, and the vedettes de cinéma who inhabit the surrounding hills.

 Enjoy a walking tour along the Promenade des Anglais, which is said to be Europe's most handsome boulevard (see the luxury yachts from the world over).
-Venture down the side streets into the Vieux-Nice.
+Time permitting, venture down side streets into the Old Town, known as Vieux-Nice.

 Board your coach for an excursion today.

-Discover the Principality of Monaco, a fabulous display of white buildings and winding roads set into steep hillsides.
-See the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral and the Prince's Palace, which Prince Rainier once shared with his bride from Philadelphia, Grace Kelly.
+Discover the Principauté, a fabulous display of white buildings and winding roads set into steep hillsides.
+Landmarks include the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral, and the Prince's Palace, once inhabited by Prince Rainier and his bride from Philadelphia, the actress Grace Kelly.

-Stop in the picturesque village of Èze, perched atop a towering cliff high above the sea.
+Discover a picturesque Provençal village perched atop a towering cliff, high above the Mediterranean Sea.

-Enjoy a ride along the N7 road, a coastal road known as the Moyenne Corniche, which overlooks the Mediterranean Sea and provides superb panoramic views of the French Riviera coastline and the Principality of Monaco.
+Enjoy a ride along the N7 road, a coastal road known in this area as the Moyenne Corniche, which overlooks the Mediterranean Sea and provides superb panoramic views of the French Riviera coastline and the Principality of Monaco.

 On to Italy, and Pisa!

-This is the city whose navy once dominated the Western Mediterranean, before the Arno River silted up.
-Just north of the city center you'll discover the Campo dei Miracoli and its trio of remarkable Moorish-style religious buildings, the most famous of which is the Leaning Tower (now tilting nearly 13 feet from its vertical axis).
+Pause in the city whose navy dominated the Western Mediterranean in the 11th century, before the Arno River silted up and Genoa took over.
+View the Campo dei Miracoli (Square of Miracles) and its trio of remarkable buildings, the most famous of which being the Leaning Tower (now tilted nearly 13 feet from its vertical axis).

 Proceed to Firenze, the "Jewel of the Renaissance."
 Never in the history of mankind has so much genius, in all its forms, been concentrated in one place as it was in Florence during the fifteenth century.